mattermost/mattermost-developer-documentation/site/content/contribute/server/developer-setup.md

 ### Troubleshooting:
 1. If you see an error like `the input device is not a TTY.
 If you are using mintty, try prefixing the command with 'winpty'`.
 Reinstall git for windows and make sure you choose `Use Windows' default console window` instead of `Use MinTTY`
-1. If you see the follow message sometimes the LDAP docker container is slow to start, either increase the wait time in the make file or run `make run` twice in a row.
+1. The LDAP docker container is sometimes slow to start.
+If you see the following message, either increase the wait time in the make file or run `make run` twice in a row.

 ```
 Ldap test user test.one